Village green: Europe

 A notable example of a village green is that in the village of Finchingfield in Essex, England, which is said to be "the most photographed village in England".
 The green dominates the village, and slopes down to a duck pond, and is occasionally flooded after heavy rain.
 The small village of Car Colston in Nottinghamshire, England, has two village greens, totaling 29 acres (12 ha), and the village of Burton Leonard in North Yorkshire has three.

 The Open Spaces Society states that in 2005 there were about 3,650 registered greens in England covering 8150 acres and about 220 in Wales covering about 620 acres.

 The northern part of the province of Drenthe in the Netherlands is also known for its village greens.
 Zuidlaren is the village with the largest number of village greens in the Netherlands.

 The Błonia Park, originally established in the Middle Ages, is an example of a large village green in Kraków, Poland.

+Village green in Estonia is called külaplats, is usually managed by village society (külaselts) and facilities may include some or all of the following: